-Caitlyn Jenner Threatens To Sue Ex Kris Jenner Over Lost Earnings
+Caitlyn Jenner Threatens To Sue Ex, Kris Jenner, Over Lost Earnings

 A photo posted by Kris Jenner (@krisjenner) on

-“Kim wasn’t aware of how many people were actually involved in the heist until all the men were arrested.”
+“Kim wasn’t aware of how many people were actually involved in the heist until all the men were arrested.

 “She thought there were only [the] two who were in her room that night… It’s reassuring for Kim to now know the entire scenario.“

-Inside sources recently told ET that “reliving that night is hard” for the 36-year-old mother of two, but that she’s “happy that justice is finally being served.”
+Inside sources recently told ET that “reliving that night is hard” for the 36-year-old mother-of-two, but that she’s “happy that justice is finally being served.”

-[Featured Image by Rich Polk / Stringer / Getty Images]
+[Featured Image by Rich Polk/Stringer/Getty Images]